kaunel85/ong-bylaws/bylaws.md

      1. Be chaired by the Vice-President
      2. Consist of the President, Vice-President, Treasurer, Recruitment Chair, Warden, Phikeia Educator and Secretary
      3. Meet at least bi-weekly, but weekly during the school year
+     4. Excepting when discussing conduct of an individual member any Active, Alum, or Phikeia may be present and speak in the meeting
+     5. Oversee general operations of the chapter and any task that does not fall under the purview of another officer
-     4. Oversee any disciplinary action or direct a Judiciary Committee to review the situation
+     6. Oversee any disciplinary action or direct a Judiciary Committee to review the situation

 108. The Recruitment Committee shall:
      1. Be chaired by the Recruitment Chair
      2. Consist of the Chair, Assistant chairs, and at least 3 other active Members
      3. Meet at least bi-weekly
+     4. The committee shall be responsible for planning, organizing, and implementing all aspects of the Chapter’s Recruitment Program
+     5. The Recruitment Committee will work with other Chairs to produce a semesterly formal recruitment period representative of the best the Chapter offers
+     6. Shall lead continuous recruitment efforts of the chapter

 109. The Finance Committee shall:
      1. Be chaired by the Treasurer
-     2. Consist of the Chair, Assistant Treasurer, President, and Finance Advisor
+     2. Consist of the Chair, President, Finance Advisor, and any interested members.
      3. Prepare the annual budget
      4. Meet bi-weekly
+     5. Review transactions performed since the last meeting and ensure they are journaled correctly and accounted for
+     6. Shall serve as a base of understanding of the financal situation for officers and the chapter at large

 110. The Judiciary Committee shall:
      1. Be chaired by the Warden
      2. Consist of the Warden and four active Members not including any member of the executive committee except the Warden